Riqky/portfolio/_pages/home.md

 My technical skills have been proven in my portfolio thus far, social engineering will be added later, as we are still working this out.

-### Procedural skills - Beginning
+### Procedural skills - Proficient

--
+I start every subject with research, this is evident in my portfolio, as I give some background on the subject before I dive into the practical part.

 ### Technical R&D - Beginning

 My portfolio contains a chapter about my work on the R&D project, however, this chapter is brand new and can be improved upon.

-### Methodical R&D project - Beginning
+### Methodical R&D project - Proficient

-My portfolio contains a chapter about my work on the R&D project, however, this chapter is brand new and can be improved upon.
+My portfolio contains a chapter about my work on the R&D project, this describes my steps taken in the methodical research.

-### Collaboration and Communication - Beginning
+### Collaboration and Communication - Proficient

-My portfolio contains a chapter about my work on the R&D project, however, this chapter is brand new and can be improved upon.
+My portfolio contains a chapter about my work on the R&D project.